garrandall/popular-music-data/tracks/living-for-the-city-ray-charles.md

 And that it motivates you to make a better tomorrow This place is cruel no where could be much colder
 If we don't change the world will soon be over
-Living just enough, stop giving just enough for the city!!!!
+Living just enough, stop giving just enough for the city!
 La, La, La, La, La, La,
 Da Ba Da Da Da Da Da Da
 Da Da Da Da Da Da